Polymer/old-docs-site/1.0/docs/devguide/styling.md

     </dom-module>

-The `id` attribute specifies the name you'll use to reference the style module.
+The `id` attribute specifies the name you'll use to reference your shared styles.
 Style module names use the same namespace as elements, so your style modules must have unique names.

-Using the shared style module is a two-step process: you need to use a `<link>` tag to _import_ the module, and a `<style>` tag to _include_ the styles in the correct place.
+Using the shared styles is a two-step process: you need to use a `<link>` tag to _import_ the module, and a `<style>` tag to _include_ the styles in the correct place.

 To use a style module in an element: